forcedotcom/salesforcedx-vscode/docs/_articles/ja/user-guide/perf-enhancements.md

 1. Select **File** > **Preferences** > **Settings** (Windows or Linux) or **Code** > **Preferences** > **Settings** (macOS).
 1. Under Salesforce Feature Previews, select Experimental: Deploy Retrieve.

-In this beta release, performance enhancements are effective when you run the **SFDX: Deploy this Source to Org** command with these metadata types:
+In this beta release, performance enhancements are effective when you run the **SFDX: Deploy This Source to Org** and **SFDX: Retrieve This Source from Org** command with these metadata types:

 - Apex Class
 - Apex Trigger